msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Pair Search.md

 <p>The product was also mentioned in <a href="https://sprs.parl.gov.sg/search/#/sprs3topic?reportid=motion-2318#" rel="noopener noreferrer nofollow" target="_blank">Parliament</a>:</p>
 <p><strong><em>"The Hansard is an open book.
 We can all refer to it readily, and soon, we will be able to do a generative AI search on it."</em></strong><em> - Prime Minister Lee Hsien Loong</em>
 </p>
-<p>We have seen interest from multiple agencies as well looking to leverage
+<p>We have also seen interest from multiple agencies as well looking to leverage
 our core Search Engine on their own data.</p>
 <h4>What's next</h4>
 <p><strong>Expanding our Data Sources</strong>